Boqian-Ma/boqian-ma.github.io/_pages/about.md

 : **Founder**, 2019 - Present

 ## News
 - 26/04/2021 I was accepted as a transfer Co-op scholar in Computer Science at UNSW.
-I will start my first work placement in June at WiseTech Global for 24 weeks.
+I started my first work placement in June at WiseTech Global for 24 weeks.
 <!-- - 31/03/2021 I was accepted to the Taste of Research scholarship at UNSW, which consists of 60 full days of academic research.
 I will commence my first ever AI research project in June 2021 under Dr. Jiaojiao Jiang. -->

 ## Media Appearances